Proxy advisor urges Samsung C&T holders to reject $8 billion merger

 Samsung C&T needs at least two-thirds of the votes cast on July 17 to proceed with the deal.

-The deal would allow the heirs of Samsung Group patriarch Lee Kun-hee, who remains hospitalized since a May 2014 heart attack, to consolidate stakes in affiliates like smartphone maker Samsung Electronics Co Ltd and keep control of the vast business empire.
+The deal would allow the heirs of Samsung Group [SAGR.UL] patriarch Lee Kun-hee, who remains hospitalised since a May 2014 heart attack, to consolidate stakes in affiliates like smartphone maker Samsung Electronics Co Ltd (005930.KS) and keep control of the vast business empire.

 A Samsung C&T spokesman said the proposed merger was in accordance with the law and that the company wanted to boost shareholder value.